GiammaFer75/Proteogenome/README.md

 PoGo can connect the FASTA alignmente to the genomic coordinates in the GTF annotations only if the tag values in FASTA and GTF are **unique**.

 However, these values are not guaranteed to be unique.
 For this reason, Proteogenome provides the functions that allow to manipulate the file formats.
 For an example of use see [Appendix](#appendix).

+<a name="mpwprp"/></a></br>
+***Run PoGo***

+In this tutorial will be discussed the PoGo usage through its graphic user interface (GUI) in a Windows system.
+The PoGoGUI can be found in the folder /PoGo of this repository.
+Inside the same folder, there are three additional folders that contain different versions of the software that could be run on Windows, Mac or Linux.
+Once the FASTA and GTF files are ready to be processed by PoGo, the user must open the inter

 ---------------------------------------------------------------------------------------------------